drshahizan/software-engineering/proposal/submission/sec02/Tempest/readme.md

 3.Database administrator: responsible for designing the database architecture and define the data structure,mainly dealing with the applicants data,to store those data of registration information.
 They also responsible to set up a data backup and recovery plan to protect aginst any issues regarding data such as data loss.

 4.QA engineer : responsible for testing the app before being delivered to user to check the functionality and the requirements as it need to meet the requirements that have been discussed.

+#### Equipment :
+1.Computers or laptops with suitable specifications for better rendering

+#### Software :

+1. Visual Studio Code as a main IDE

+2.Data visualization tools which are Power BI or Tableau

+3.Github and Git as editing and storing code place

+#### Other expenses :

+1. Cloud storage for extra storage

+2. Emergency fund

 ### 10. Technical Specifications:
 - Discuss the technical specifications of the proposed project, including data sources, data schema, data transformations, machine learning algorithms, data visualization tools, and other technical details.